graphql/graphql-spec/spec/Section 6 -- Execution.md

 type.
 This selection set should be executed serially.

 It is expected that the top level fields in a mutation operation perform side-effects on the underlying data system.
+Serial execution of the provided mutations ensures against race conditions during these side-effects.

 ExecuteMutation(mutation, schema, variableValues, initialValue):